eshujiushiwo/eshujiushiwo.github.io/README.md

 ## 「WIP」License

-TapData is under the SSPL v1 license.
+TapData is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE.txt) file for details.
 (Copy from mongodb need modify)